flix/book/src/arrays.md

 }
 ```

-This program prints `3` when compiled and run.
+which prints `3` when run.

 > **Note**: We advise against indexed-based iteration through arrays.
 Instead,
 > we recommend to use functions such as `Array.count`, `Array.forEach`, and
 > `Array.transform!`.

-## Other Array Operations
+## Additional Array Operations

 The `Array` module offers an extensive collection of functions for working with
 arrays.
 For example, `Array.append`, `Array.copyOfRange`, `Array.findLeft`,
-`Array.findRight`, `Array.sortWith!`, and `Array.sortBy!` to name a few of the
+`Array.findRight`, `Array.sortWith!`, and `Array.sortBy!` to name a few.
+In
-more than 100 functions.
+total, the module offers more than 100 functions ready for use.